 6. ENFORCEMENT AND REMEDIES

 6.1 Breach of Agreement.
-In the event that either party should fail to timely comply with any of the terms, conditions, covenants and undertakings hereof, such non-compliance shall be cured and brought into compliance within 30 days of written notice of breach by the other party.
+In the event that either party should fail to timely comply with any of the terms, conditions, covenants and undertakings hereof, such non-compliance shall be cured and brought into compliance within 30 calendar days of written notice of breach by the other party.
 Such notice will specify the conditions of default.
-If such default is not of a type that can be cured within such 30-day period and the defaulting party gives written notice to the non-defaulting party within such 30-day period that it is actively and diligently pursuing such cure, the defaulting party will have a reasonable period of time given the nature of the default following the end of such 30-day period to cure such default, provided that such defaulting party is at all times within such additional time period actively and diligently pursuing such cure and provided further that in no event will such cure period exceed a total of six months.
+If such default is not of a type that can be cured within such 30-calendar day period and the defaulting party gives written notice to the non-defaulting party within such 30-calendar day period that it is actively and diligently pursuing such cure, the defaulting party will have a reasonable period of time given the nature of the default following the end of such 30-calendar day period to cure such default, provided that such defaulting party is at all times within such additional time period actively and diligently pursuing such cure and provided further that in no event will such cure period exceed a total of six months.
 The City may after the cure period withhold any additional building permits, certificates of occupancy, or provision of new utility fixtures or service only upon reasonable cause.
 For any default that is not cured as described above, the non-defaulting party may pursue any other remedy at law or in equity which may be appropriate under the City Regulations, the applicable laws and legal standards of the State of New Mexico or the United States before any court of competent jurisdiction, including remedies which may be available against the Repair/Replacement Guaranty.
 Such remedies shall be cumulative.

 6.2 Legal Expenses.
 In the event that it is necessary to initiate legal proceedings to enforce the provisions of this Agreement as a result of a breach, the non-prevailing party and its surety shall be responsible for all reasonable legal expenses and costs incurred by the other as a result of such breach.